BRIMANO/Python-Project/README.md

 #### Results

 ![Best Skills for Data Analysts in France with Coloring by Technology](images/Best%20Skill%20by%20technology.png)
-*A scatter plot visualizing the most optimal skills (high paying & high demand) for data analysts in the US with color labels for technology.*
+*A scatter plot visualizing the most optimal skills (high paying & high demand) for data analysts in France with color labels for technology.*

 ### **Insights**